Stevr0/Ultimate-Dungeon/GDD.md

 ### 9.1 Player-Driven Economy
 - NPCs provide baseline goods only
-- Best equipment is player-crafted
+- Best equipment is found in the dungeon
 - Resource scarcity increases with depth
+- Items can be upgraded/enhanced with Resources + Crafting Professions

 ### 9.2 Crafting Professions
 - Blacksmithing